-- 5.1 Maintenance measurements should normally be evaluated by comparison with those made during the line-up of the system and with the specified limits given in Recommendation M.1350. - 5.2 For data transmission performance, it will normally be sufficient to check the bit error ratio over 15 minutes.
+5.1 Maintenance measurements should normally be evaluated by comparison with those made during the line-up of the system and with the specified limits given in Recommendation M.1350.

+5.2 For data transmission performance, it will normally be sufficient to check the bit error ratio over 15 minutes.
 Alternatively, error free seconds may be used as a measure of performance, where agreed between Administrations concerned.
 The maintenance standards are given in Table 1/M.1350.

-SETTING UP AND LINING UP OF INTERNATIONAL DATA TRANSMISSION SYSTEMS OPERATING IN THE RANGE 48 kbit/s TO 64 kbit/s
+SETTING UP AND LINING UP OF INTERNATIONAL DATA TRANSMISSION SYSTEMS OPERATING AT 48 kbit/s AND ABOVE

-1.1 This Recommendation deals with the setting up and lining up of international data transmission systems with bit rates in the range 48 to 64 kbit/s as described in Recommendation M.1300
+1.1 This Recommendation deals with the setting up and lining up of international data transmission systems operating at 48 kbit/s and above as described in Recommendation M.1300.